Port Hills land announcements

 On Friday 17 August at 2.00pm at St Mary’s, 2 Truscott’s Road, there will be an informal opportunity for people whose properties are remaining in the white zone to come along and speak with representatives from CERA and get information and/or clarification.
 There will also be support services available at this time.
 Note: this is not a community meeting, but an informal opportunity for people to call in.

-CERA will be holding these community meetings to provide information about the zoning decision.
+CERA held community meetings to provide information about the zoning decision, these were held at:

-- Wednesday 22 August, 6–8pm, St Mary’s Village Hall, 2 Truscotts Road, Heathcote
+- Wednesday 22 August, St Mary’s Village Hall, Heathcote

 Questions and answers